Headings help you get complex projects under control by breaking them down into smaller parts.

 iPad

-This feature requires the use of a hardware keyboard with your iPad.
+You need a hardware keyboard to use this feature with your iPad.

 iPhone